MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Welcome message must not dead-end the user.
 Welcome message must include the value offered by the bot to the users who installed the bot in channel, how to configure the bot, and briefly describe all supported bot commands.
 You can display the welcome message using an Adaptive Card with buttons for better usability. [*Mandatory Fix*]

-* Bot installed in a channel or groupchat scope must not send proactive welcome message to all the team members in 1:1 chat. [*Mandatory Fix*]
+* Bot installed in a channel or group chat scope must not send proactive welcome message to all the team members in 1:1 chat. [*Mandatory Fix*]

 * Notification only bot can send a proactive welcome message in a channel only if the message contains important information for any user to complete the configuration for the bot or clarifies the scenarios when notifications are triggered. [*Mandatory Fix*]

-* Bot installed in a channel or groupchat scope must not send proactive messages (not just welcome message) that are irrelevant to all users in channel or groupchat, instead must send proactive messages to the user over 1:1 chat. [*Mandatory Fix*]
+* Bot installed in a channel or group chat scope must not send proactive messages (not just welcome message) that are irrelevant to all users in channel or group chat, instead must send proactive messages to the user over 1:1 chat. [*Mandatory Fix*]

-* Bot installed in a channel or groupchat scope must not allow users to start individual workflows.
+* Bot installed in a channel or group chat scope must not allow users to start individual workflows.
 Bots must complete individual workflows in 1:1 chat with the user. [*Mandatory Fix*]

 * Bot welcome message must clearly call out the limitations related to bot usage in the installed scope. [*Mandatory Fix*]

 * Welcome message must auto trigger on app install in a personal scope.
 If the bot doesn't send a welcome message in a personal scope, the user leads to a dead-end.
-If the app doesn't include a complex configuration workflow, it's optional for the developer to trigger a welcome message in the channel or groupchat scope.
+If the app doesn't include a complex configuration workflow, it's optional for the developer to trigger a welcome message in the channel or group chat scope.
 If the app includes a complex configuration, it's mandatory to trigger a welcome message on app install. [*Mandatory Fix*]

 * Welcome messages must trigger only once on bot install.
 Welcome messages must not trigger every time the user invokes the help command.
 Help command response must be focused to include a way for the user to access help related to the bot. [*Mandatory Fix*]